All Episodes

 Well, whose military is it?

-It ain't Rumsfeld's anymore, and it isn't G.W.
+And it isn't G.W.
 Bush's.

-It's Barack Hussein O's and uh and Ash Carter's.
+It's Barack Hussein O's and Ash Carter's.

-These guys were former nation of Islam.
+These guys were former Nation of Islam.

 I mean, that's not an innocent little animal protection league.

-The nation of Islam doesn't like white people.
+The Nation of Islam doesn't like white people.

 They're led by a man known as the Calypso Louie, Minister Farrakhan, who, by the way, should I point this out?